weinliu/verification-tests/test/extended/cluster_operator/hive/README.md

 For a minimal install-config, use the `minimalInstallConfig` type, and extend it if necessary.

 # Miscellaneous

-## Linting
-We utilize golangci-lint for our linting process.
-The configuration file can be found at ./.golangci-lint.yaml.
-Please ensure that you run the linters and resolve any errors before committing your changes.

 ## Timeouts
 The majority of test cases for Hive involve cluster installation, so special care must be taken